towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 Windows", to make sure that Compiz won't interfere with visual timing on fullscreen windows.
 If in doubt, just use a desktop session without 3D compositor for running the actual data collection of your studies.
-Examples of desktops which use a compositor: Ubuntu Unity, GNOME\-3, GNOME\-2, KWin.
-Examples which don't use a compositor: GNOME\-2 classic, Mate desktop, XFCE at its default setting on Ubuntu.
+Examples of desktops which use a compositor: Ubuntu Unity, GNOME-3, GNOME-2, KWin.
+Examples which don't use a compositor: GNOME-2 classic, Mate desktop, XFCE at its default setting on Ubuntu.

 If you use the NVidia or AMD proprietary graphics drivers, frequent synchronization failures, or other sync related warnings, or unsteady, irregularly timed flicker during PerceptualVBLSyncTest indicate that a desktop compositor is in use.
-On Linux with the free and open\-source graphics drivers radeon, nouveau or intel, PTB will output warnings about non\-pageflipped flips in such a case.
+On Linux with the free and open-source graphics drivers radeon, nouveau or intel, PTB will output warnings about non-pageflipped flips in such a case.
 It will also output warnings if the proprietary driver is recent enough to support detecting this.

-3. Another reason for timestamping problems can be the use of triple\-buffering.
+3. Another reason for timestamping problems can be the use of triple-buffering.

 Psychtoolbox would warn you, at least when the free graphics drivers are in use, about some error in "PsychOSGetSwapCompletionTimestamp" and some system configuration problems.

-On such setups, triple\-buffering can be disabled with driver specific options in xorg.conf:
+On such setups, triple-buffering can be disabled with driver specific options in xorg.conf:

 # On Intel graphics drivers, add the options: